 Just as the earlier Pixel 3 phones were widely leaked ahead of their debut, the standard Pixel 3a has been leaked in hands-on photos and even video (below) – and it's very much a smaller Pixel 3, albeit with thicker plastic instead of glass and aluminium.
 Yes, the huge top and bottom bezel chunks remain intact, although there's no front speaker now.

-We haven't seen proper Pixel 3a XL photos yet, but reliable leaker OnLeaks has shared concept renders (up top) based on leaked CAD data (via 91Mobiles), and it… just looks like a Pixel 3.
+We haven't seen proper Pixel 3a XL photos yet, but concept renders based on CAD data leaks suggest that it… just looks like a Pixel 3.
 Again, expect lower-end materials in the mix, but stylistically it's a plastic Pixel 3.

 Makes sense: keep the Pixel look but shed some of the high-end Pixel gloss and cost.